otoneko1102/SpotifyNowPlaying/README-for-vercel.md

 4. In the App settings, add the following Redirect URI: http://127.0.0.1:3000/callback

+   > [!NOTE]
-   > Note: This is required for the local token generation script.
+   > This is required for the local token generation script.

 ---